 Instead, Oncor’s parent, the financially beleaguered Energy Future Holdings (EFH), can pocket most of the money.
 Since 2008, these phantom taxes have totaled at least a half billion dollars.
-And because EFH faces the possibility of bankruptcy or restructuring in the near future, it is likely that this money will never be remitted to the federal treasury.
+And because EFH is now bankrupt, it is likely that this money will never be remitted to the federal treasury.

 The practice is not illegal, although it should be reformed.
 The Legislature should ensure that money utilities collect from its customers for federal income taxes should be used for that purpose.
 Otherwise, the utilities should not collect the money at all.